How Fairmind Guides Work

 To guide these decisions, we have the following principles:

 - Accuracy.
-Any factual claim in the main content needs to be footnoted to a reliable source.
+Any factual claim or direct quote needs to be footnoted to a reliable source.
 A reasonable person checking the source should have no question about it.
-Where a fact is disputed but important to understand the topic, the dispute must itself be explained.
+Where a fact is disputed but important to understand the topic, the dispute itself must be explained.

 - Fairness.
 Do not take sides.
 Instead, communicate the best of each side.
-Be particularly sensitive to framing decisions, wording, or key factors chosen, as these can affect balance in subtle ways.
-On a fairness question, the test should be, “Would good-faith opponents agree that this is a fair representation of their disagreement?”
+Be particularly sensitive to framing decisions, phrasing, or key factors chosen, as these can affect balance in subtle ways.
+The test is whether fair-minded readers—those trying to understand an issue rather than defend a predetermined conclusion—would conclude that each side was represented in good faith and without bias.

 - Arguments.
 Describe an argument in its strongest substantive form.
 If there is a ubiquitous or official expression of an argument, quote the key part.
-Otherwise, describe the argument by synthesizing the best of different versions.
+Otherwise, describe the argument by synthesizing the best of different versions, with an eye to maintaining balance with the opposing argument.

 - Concision.
 Only say what’s necessary for the reader to understand the issue clearly and fairly.
-For any given sentence in the main section, ask the question, “Would this materially affect how a fair-minded reader forms an opinion?”
-If not, omit it.
-If someone would reasonably question why the concept was omitted, include it in the “Editorial Choices” appendix.
+That means focusing on content that could materially affect people’s opinions and omitting content that, although interesting or informative, is less essential.
+If a reader might reasonably question why something was omitted, include it in the “Editorial Choices” appendix.

 - Review.
-Review drafts with both AI tools and human editors to check accuracy, logic, and parity of presentation.
+Review drafts with both human editors and AI tools to check accuracy, logic, and parity of presentation.

 Fairmind.org

-For any given issue, even within the format and following the principles, there are countless possible ways to write a Fairmind Guide.
-Many could be seen as fair and accurate by independent observers, but many more would fall short.
+For any given issue, there are countless possible ways to write a Fairmind Guide.
+Many could be seen as fair and accurate, but many more would fall short.
 Thus, what really matters is how well a guide is executed.

 This is where Fairmind.org comes in.
-Its goal is to publish fair-minded guides that:
+Its goal is to publish guides that:

-- Independent observers regard as fair and accurate
+- Fair-minded readers regard as fair and accurate

 - Handle factual or fairness concerns openly and actively